exercism/bash/exercises/practice/reverse-string/.articles/performance/content.md

 ## Substrings can be slow

-Whether we go backwards or forwards, we are still having to extract the character at the given index.
+Whether we go backwards or forwards, we still have to extract the character at the given index.
 Re-using our 32,767 character string:

 ```bash